weaviate/weaviate-io/developers/weaviate/client-libraries/python.md

 #### Weaviate version

-The `v4` client is only compatible with Weaviate `1.22.0` and higher.
-This is because it requires gRPC and gRPC is not available in earlier versions.
-If you are using an older version of Weaviate, please use the `v3` client.
+The `v4` client is designed for use with Weaviate `1.22.0` and higher to take advantage of its gRPC API.
+If you are using an older version of Weaviate, please use the `v3` client, or the legacy instantiation method through the `weaviate.Client` class which is still available.

+Please refer to the [`v3` client documentation](./python_v3.md) if you are using this instantiation method.

 #### gRPC port